 Feature importance is the average of reduction in impurity index over all trees when a particular feature is used at split point1, we measured feature rankings by using the ‘gini impurity or mean decrease in impurity’ metric in Random Forest (RF).
 RF is a set of decision trees i.e. at every node, it tries to make a binary decision.
 Each decision tree is a set of nodes and their corresponding leaves.
 For classification tasks, the features for internal nodes are selected using gini impurity also known as information gain.
 The features with the highest decrease in the gini impurity are chosen for internal nodes.
 Finally, we average across all the nodes to measure the feature importance.

+Supplementary Results

+Changes of MAP Over Time

+The Mauchly's test showed the sphericity assumption of equality was rejected: (P<0.001).
+The interaction term between groups (survivors and non-survivors) and time indicated significant interaction effects: (F=11.67, P<0.001), thus we further examined the effects of group status and time separately.
+For between-group differences at each time point, there was no significant difference between survivors and non-survivors at day 0 (15.86±5.14 vs. 16.32±5.73, P=0.597).
+But from day 1 to day 3, survivors' MAP was much lower than non-survivors (day 1: 16.38±5.52 vs. 15.19±4.67, P<0.01, day 2: 16.47±5.57 vs. 14.33±5.03, P<0.001; and day 3: 16.24±5.83 vs. 13.09±4.48, P<0.001).
+Furthermore, we assessed changes of MAP over time.
+Over the course of the three-day follow-up, the trend of MAP among survivors decreased progressively, with day 3 seeing the lowest values (P<0.001).
+When comparing the MAP between the individual time points, significant differences were found (all Ps<0.001, with the exception of P<0.02 for the comparison between day 1 and day 0; Bonferroni corrections were applied).
+In contrast, the trend of MAP in non-survivors did not change over time (P=0.926).

 References: